-Christmas Lima Pole Bean is a trellised lima bean variety with heirloom appearance and great flavor.
+Christmas Lima Pole Bean, also known as a Climbing Butter Bean, is a trellised lima bean variety with heirloom appearance and great flavor.
 Prolific vines provide great extensive trellis cover and a heavy-yield of large beans.
 Plants perform well in a wide-variety of climate and soil conditions and are especially heat-tolerant.
 They work well for a spring or fall harvest.
 These beans have a nuttier flavor than traditional lima beans and are a great addition to soups.
 They are easy to shell and taste excellent when prepared fresh.
 Christmas Lima Pole Bean retains its flavor when preserved through canning or freezing.
 They may also be allowed to mature on the vine and used as a dried bean.
 Once dried, beans have a mottled appearance with dark red and white colors.

 Our Hortonova Trellis Netting works great for trellising pole beans.
 Unlike bush beans which will stop producing after several harvests, pole beans will grow from spring until the first frost in fall or winter.
 During the heat of summer, beans may stop production and drop blooms.
 But production will resume once temperatures begin to cool in early fall.